 Our Team Captains are Year 6 children who have been voted in by their teammates.
-Each November, in conjunction with UK Parliament Week we teach our children how important it is to let your voice be heard and your vote be counted!
+Each year, often in conjunction with UK Parliament Week we teach our children how important it is to let your voice be heard and your vote be counted!

 Voting is one of the primary ways we participate in our democracy, but it can be hard to know how to talk to children about voting, however this annual involvement in choosing/electing their own Team Captain is a great opportunity to help us teach our children how our country works—and to talk about the values you believe in.

 For young children who are still learning how to be considerate to others and their perspectives, this is the perfect way to teach that it is perfectly fine to disagree with people—and that we can all practice listening to other ideas with respect.

 Galahad (renowned for being courteous and strong)

 Percival (known nationwide for being courteous and strong)